yqsongGitHub/RENC/README.md

 1th | enhancer | the input genomic coordinate of the duplicated enhancer.
 2th | gene | the target gene.
 If no results are found, return a ***.***

-### Rountine analysis 3: get genomic coordinate of the duplicated enhancer from input target gene.
+### Rountine analysis 3: Get genomic coordinate of the duplicated enhancer from input target gene.

 If using multiple genes as input, please separate them with ***;***.
 If no results are found, return a ***.***.